Why are Policies and Procedures important in healthcare?

 Policies and procedures are important in healthcare as they are core to the provision of a safe and high-quality healthcare service.
 Having well-documented policies and procedures in place allows your staff to know what to do in certain situations.
 They ensure compliance with standards and regulations, create systematic processes, provide guidance to staff and assist with decision making.

 Policies and procedures are often seen purely as paperwork, and incorrectly so.
 If we use them as a way of looking at what we are doing, seeing how we can improve it, and agreeing how we are now going to do it, they can be highly beneficial.
 Central to creating effective policies and procedures is getting staff involved.
 Through discussion, staff can participate in determining what works and how it can be improved.
 By documenting processes in the form of policies and procedures staff must consider and agree different aspects of each process.

-In this blog we outline some of the key benefits of policies and procedures are important in health and social care services.
+In this blog we outline some of the reasons why policies and procedures are important in health and social care services.

 Benefits of Policies and Procedures